 The most common way to travel to Victoria is by boat, two of the most popular are the BC Ferries and the Clipper.
-After docking it’s still a good 45 minutes to downtown Victoria.
-To get around once on the island you can use either the taxi service or bus system in Victoria.
+After docking it’s still a good forty-five minute drive to downtown Victoria.
+Once you have arrived in Victoria, to get around the island you can use either the taxi service or bus system.
 Many areas of Victoria are relatively flat so cruising around is a possibility.
-Sidewalk curb cutouts were really wide and made it really easy to cross streets.
+Sidewalk curb cutouts were really wide and made it easy to cross streets.

 Recently there has been a revision to the hotel which has added a conference room as well as a new entrance.
 For a wheelchair traveler to view this historic hotel, one must enter the hotel from this new entrance that is to the far left of the original one.
 Once inside take the ramp past the lobby to reach the elevator that will allow you to explore the original parts of the Empress Hotel.
 To the right of the original entrance is ramp but you won’t get too far due to stairs.